This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you’ve been traveling with your kids since they were tiny, finally getting to the booster stage will feel like winning the jackpot!
 After years of lugging around a car seat that’s bulky and heavy, now you can rest easy: there are plenty of amazing booster seats for travel that will keep your kids safe and slip easily into your carry-on luggage.

 What’s the best travel booster seat for your kid?
 That depends a little on them and a little on you!
 In this article you’ll find candid reviews of some of the best portable booster seat choices in 2023 as well as guidance on what to look for when you’re shopping for a lightweight booster seat.
-If you’re on the hunt for the best car seat for a 6 year old (or older) for travel, this is the article for you.
+If you’re on the hunt for the best travel booster car seat, this is the article for you.

 While you’ll find many similar “reviews” and roundups online, our family actually owns many of the booster seats on this list, and we’ve used some of them full-time.
 In the reviews below you’ll find plenty of hands-on, real-world experience to help guide your choice in addition to my expertise as a certified Child Passenger Safety Technician.

-In case your curious, here’s our full collection of travel booster seats as of March 2021:
+In case your curious, here’s a sampling of our collection of travel booster seats as – I’ve even added a few more since taking this photo:

-Unfortunately, as of late 2022 many of these excellent booster seats for travel have been discontinued or out of stock.
+Unfortunately, as of 2023 some of these excellent booster seats for travel have been discontinued or out of stock.
 As such, I’ll provide alternatives in the reviews below.

 Quick picks: best travel booster seat options